Photoshop HDR Plugin

 Enhance HDR photos with the plugins

 Besides Adobe’s consistency which has been primarily achieved through Photoshop, compatibility with third-party applications has remained one of the developer’s greatest secrets of popularity.

 Photoshop allows you to seamlessly add plugins or work directly on the images right within these third-party apps without having to leave the Photoshop environment.

 There are several dozens of HDR plugins for Photoshop, both free and paid, that can be used today.
 Typical of any software application, these third-party apps vary in their functions and versatility.
 They also vary in their stability – while some of them are quite stable and reliable, some others are buggy and have crash or functionality issues.

 Selecting the right HDR Photoshop plugin for your workflow could revolutionize your experience in ways you may not have imagined before.
 Aurora HDR is great at helping users create top-quality HDR images in a fun way.
 It gives you unlimited opportunities to digitally express your photo talents in an amazing way.

-Aurora is the world’s no. 1 HDR app.
+Aurora is the world’s no. 1 HDR app for both Mac and PC.
 It is highly intuitive, easy-to-use and powerful!
 You’d love it from your very first launch.

 In addition to the fact that AURORA HDR possesses all the features and functionalities that one could ever wish for in an HDR app, you get to decide how you’d like to use it – either as a standalone app or as Photoshop’s plugin.
 It also works perfectly in other host applications like Lightroom, Photos for Mac and others.